-- Annual Institute in St. Louis, MO (in-person or virtual depending upon public health conditions): The Institute brings together expert faculty and scholars in an active learning environment informed by previous training programs, core D&I competencies and training needs.
+- The IS-2 Institute in St. Louis, MO (in-person or virtual depending upon public health conditions): The Institute brings together expert faculty and scholars in an active learning environment informed by previous training programs, core D&I competencies and training needs.
+Learn more.

 - Ongoing Mentorship: Following on-site training, Scholars will engage in regular and ongoing mentoring and networking activities with our Faculty.

 The 2022 application cycle is now open and should be submitted by Wednesday, January 26, 2022 (5pm CT).